 CARES Act Emergency Funds for Students

 Through the CARES Act, Luther Seminary has been allocated emergency funds for students affected by the disruption of campus operations due to COVID-19.
-Students can check on their eligibility and apply for emergency funds through our CARES Act Emergency Funds for Students page.
+Students can check on their eligibility through our CARES Act Emergency Funds for Students page.

 The Student and Exchange Visitor Program

-Residency requirements have been suspended for spring semester by our accrediting bodies.
-We have received written confirmation from both of our accrediting bodies, the Association of Theological Schools (ATS) and the Higher Learning Commission (HLC), that the residency requirements are temporarily suspended for the spring semester.
-We will provide updates about future terms as new information becomes available.
+Residency requirements have been suspended for fall semester by our accrediting bodies.
+We have received written confirmation from both of our accrediting bodies, the Association of Theological Schools (ATS) and the Higher Learning Commission (HLC), that the residency requirements are temporarily suspended through December.

 Distance learning for UMC students

-Luther Seminary has received confirmation that for our United Methodist students distance learning is permissible for all seminary coursework through the end of the spring term.
-The extension of this authorization beyond the end of the spring term would require further action by the University Senate.
+Luther Seminary has received confirmation that for our United Methodist students distance learning is permissible for all seminary coursework through the end of the fall term.